taikedz/dockervisor/README.md

 Every time a new container is created from a same image, it inherits the same volumes as its predecessor, since the volume name is generated deterministically.

-For example, for an image created as `mainapache` and exposing a mount location of `/var/www`, a volume called `dcv_mainapache_var_www` is created.
+For example, for an image created as `mainapache` and exposing a mount location of `/var/www`, a volume called `jcl_mainapache_var_www` is created.
 Any container created from the `mainapache` image will receive the same named volume.

 ### Ports